Founderroni/MindustryMod-Insanely-OverPowered-EX-Mod/README.md

 Description/Info: I took Anuke's example mod and removed a few items like the silver turret.
 I then edited most-to-all the files to make everything more overpowered and easier to obtain (everything in the mod is now free to craft).
 Some people would kind of see this like a cheat mod, idk it's your opinion.
 Maybe in the future I can edit other modder's mods if you want me to and/or just make modpacks for people (by combining multiple mods into 1 folder mod thing).
 Might add new things in a much later update if I feel like it.

-Important: I have fixed the bug of the turret not being able to accept lead as ammo.
-V1.6 releasing soon.

-Update V1.5:
+Update V1.6:

--Added/Edited the duo turret to now support lead as an ammo type (Extremely powerful)
+-Fixed duo turret not accepting lead as ammo

--Added powerful electrum mech (didn't show up for me in menu, hopefully it shows up for you if not then I might as well remove the file
+-OP Drill no longer needs power and liquid to run.

--Fixed/Updated the README.md file
+-Updated the README.md file

--Updated to V1.5
+-Updated to V1.6
 [Fixed_Download]